ManiacalLabs/BiblioPixelAnimations/matrix/README.md

 Matrix Animations
 =====================

-Animations that inherit from BaseMatrixAnimation
+Animations that inherit from BaseMatrixAnim